fbef0102/L4D2-Plugins/AI_HardSI/readme.md

     * <details><summary><b>What is nb_assault</b></summary>

         * Tell all special infected bots to assault, attack survivors actively instead of not moving like idiots
-        * This is official command
+        * This is official command from valve
         * Not affect AI Smoker
     </details>